Port of Beaumont Accident Lawyers

 Serving the Maritime Workers of the Port of Beaumont

-Leading the world in commerce, the Port of Beaumont is located in Beaumont, Texas and is the port with the fourth-highest traffic in the United States.
+Leading the world in commerce, the Port of Beaumont is located in Beaumont, Texas, and is the port with the fourth-highest traffic in the United States.
 It is also statistically the 34th-largest port in the entire world when you measure ports by how many tons travel through there on a yearly basis.
 The city of Beaumont is 84 miles east of Houston as well as 42 miles away from the Gulf of Mexico, which is an important part of the maritime industry in this region.

-We not only have the experience needed to help Jones Act workers, but can also help those who qualify as longshore or harbor workers by way of what is known as the Longshore and Harbor Workers' Compensation Act.
+Arnold & Itkin is passionate about the rights of maritime workers.
+As Port of Beaumont maritime attorneys, we not only have the experience needed to help Jones Act seamen but can also help those who qualify as longshore or harbor workers by way of what is known as the Longshore and Harbor Workers' Compensation Act.
 You may have suffered after a serious fall, an equipment failure, or a barge accident.
-Whatever the particular circumstances surrounding your case, we can help you make a recovery in the event that your injuries were caused by negligence.
-Negligence can be determined a number of ways, so if you are unsure of whether or not your injuries came as a result of this cause, speak with a Port of Beaumont offshore injury attorney from our firm today.
-Should you become our client, we will fight with all of our resources to get you compensation.
+Whatever the particular circumstances surrounding your case, we may be able to help you seek answers and compensation under the applicable maritime law.